ecotaxa/cpicsprocess/README.md

 # cpics-pipeline
-Independant app for uploading CPICS data into EcoTaxa
+Independant app for uploading CPICS data into EcoTaxa.